 Introduction Good Manufacturing Practices (GMP)

-GMP: Today there is less and less emphasis on the of hygiene, but more on the (microbiological) control of the entire production process.
+GMP: Today there is less and less emphasis on the control of , but more on the (microbiological) control of the entire process.
 This has several causes:

 • Research is expensive, and moreover – certainly with – the results are not known until late.
 Often it will no longer be possible to trace the products;